The History of SuperJazz in Birmingham

 When Samford University opened the new Brock Recital Hall adjacent to the Wright Fine

 Arts Center, several members of the Samford instrumental music faculty encouraged the band to move the concerts to Samford.
 We made the move at the beginning of the 2007-2008 season.
-The intimate space in Brock hall, coupled with the adjustable acoustics provided by a moveable wall system, has given SuperJazz an excellent venue for performance, as well as excellent rehearsal space.

 In addition to four concerts each year, SuperJazz has performed several off-site concerts over the years, including the very first City Stages and several subsequent City Stages including the final one.
 SuperJazz has also performed at Livingston State University, (now the University of West Alabama), Talladega College, Old Town Montgomery and The University of Montevallo.
 In spite of these, the primary focus of SuperJazz is the series of four public concerts for the Birmingham Jazz Community each year.